Sensoriis took part in this pioneering programme designed to make drone delivery to households and businesses a reality.

 Known as iSHIMANO (System for High Integrity Monitoring of Advanced-Air-Mobility Network Operations), the project involved a consortium of organisations with expertise in engineering, aviation, and business.

-iSHIMANO aimed to provide a path for the development, testing and ultimately widespread use of Uncrewed Air Vehicles (UAVs), or drones.
+iSHIMANO aimed to provide a path for the development, testing and ultimately widespread use of Uncrewed Aerial Vehicles (UAVs), or drones.

 The key areas of expertise included: